TechnicalPursuit/TIBET/README.md

 Product-specific documentation is hosted at <http://www.technicalpursuit.com>.

-The GitHub-based [TIBET wiki](https://github.com/TechnicalPursuit/TIBET/wiki) provides a blueprint of TIBET's overall architecture, construction standards, and project roadmap.
+The GitHub-based [TIBET wiki](https://github.com/TechnicalPursuit/TIBET/wiki) provides a forward-looking design blueprint and roadmap for TIBET's architecture, components, and construction standards.

 # The Tag Store&trade;

 TIBET tags are self-contained packages of web functionality you can create, share, and leverage in the construction of your applications.
-The TIBET Tag Store&trade; is our hosted clearinghouse for tags and other TIBET-related products and services.
+The TIBET [Tag Store&trade;](http://www.technicalpursuit.com/tibet/tagstore/) is our hosted clearinghouse for tags and other TIBET-related products and services.

-Visit the TIBET Tag Store&trade; at <http://www.technicalpursuit.com/tibet/tagstore/>.

 # Contacting Us